MystenLabs/sui/external-crates/move/documentation/book/src/uses.md

 }
 ```
 This allows you to shorten your import blocks in many situations.
 Note that these imports, as the
-ones above, are all subject to the naming and uniqueness rules described below.
+previous ones, are all subject to the naming and uniqueness rules described in the following sections.

 ## Naming rules